Were you injured in an accident that wasn't your fault?

 Burntwood road accident claims

-Whether you were hurt in a collision, or were involved riding a cycle on Burntwood's roads, we are here to help.
-Our road accident claim guide explains what you need to know about what to do.Road accident claims
+Whether you were hurt in a collision, or injured when riding a bike, we are here to help.
+Ourroad accident claim guide explains what you need to know about making a claim.

 Work accident claims in Burntwood

-If you have been injured or made ill as a result of your employer's actions or negligence, you should be legally entitled to make a claim.
+If you have been injured or made ill as a result of your employer's actions or negligence, you may be legally entitled to make a claim.

 Medical negligence (clinical negligence) describes when someone is injured due to a consultant or other health professional's carelessness.
 If you have been injured by clinical negligence, we can help you claim compensation from the trust or private hospital liable for your injury.